ai translated

 Where

-The XYZ Classification of historical product demand (variability) is performed to assign each item a demand variability class.
-It is based on the calculation of the Coefficient of Variation and demand density
+The XYZ classification of historical product demand (variability) is performed to assign each item a demand variability class.
+It is based on the calculation of the coefficient of variation and demand density

-µ mean: is the average demand
+µ (mean): the average demand

-The S&OP process involves five steps:
+The S&OP process consists of five steps:

 The benefits are numerous: